AnnaFattakhova/psycho_llm/README.md

 ## License

 This repository is released for research and academic purposes.
+Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)